 Windshield wiper blades should be inspected as least twice a year for wear or cracking.
-See "Wiper Blade Check" in Section 7 of this manual under Part B "Owner Checks and Services" for more information.
+See "Windshield Wipers, Blade Check" in the Index for more information.

 Replacement blades come in different types and are removed in different ways.
 For the proper type and length, see "Normal Maintenance and Replacement Parts" in the Index.
 Here's how to remove the wiper blade: